-What are some of the broader trends you’re seeing in middle market M&A?
+What are the recent trends you’re seeing in middle market M&A?

 About the Author

 Rob White is a Managing Director at the Investment Banking division of M&T Bank.
 He is an investment banker with the group and was a leader in the development of a service line focusing on middle market M&A and corporate finance transactions.

 Want to know more about M&T Investment Banking?